Christianity in Korea: Cultural significance

 South Korea provides the world's second-largest number of Christian missionaries, surpassed only by the United States.
 GMS, the missionary body of the "Hapdong" General Assembly of Presbyterian Church of Korea, is the single largest missionary organization in South Korea.

 South Korean missionaries have been serving in 10/40 Window nations, which are more hostile to Westerners.
 In 2000, there were 10,646 South Korean Protestant missionaries in 156 countries, along with an undisclosed number of Catholic missionaries.
 According to a 2004 article, "South Korea dispatched more than 12,000 missionaries to over 160 countries in comparison to about 46,000 American and 6,000 British missionaries, according to missionary organizations in South Korea and the West".
 According to a 2007 article, "Korea has 16,000 missionaries working overseas, second only to the US".
 In 1980, South Korea sent 93 missionaries and by 2009, some 20,000 Korean missionaries.

-Aaron Tan, director of the Hong Kong architectural firm called Research Architecture Design, described the night scene of Seoul as "full of glowing Christian crosses".

 Growth of Christianity

 Appeal in the North

 Christianity, especially Catholicism and Protestantism, had a special appeal to Koreans in the North.
 Between 1440 and 1560, there were migrations to the northern provinces, which were designed to strengthen the border.
 This created a society of mixed backgrounds without an aristocracy and without long-standing religious institutions.
 However, it did have a strong and ambitious merchant class, as well as a strong military tradition.
 Local elites gained administrative positions and adopted Confucian literati lifestyles but were not easy to attain high-level positions.
 During Japanese colonial rule from 1910 to 1945, the North became the more industrial region of Korea.
-The area was highly receptive to Catholic and Protestant missionaries in the late nineteenth century, who brought Western knowledge, and established hospitals and Western-style medical care, schools, and a window to the wider world.
+The area was highly receptive to Catholic and Protestant missionaries in the late 19th century, who brought Western knowledge, and established hospitals and Western-style medical care, schools, and a window to the wider world.
 The middle-class elites sent their sons to the Catholic or Protestant schools.
 In turn the sons became strong nationalists who considered the United States a rallying point in opposition to Japanese colonial imperialism.
 In a reversal of previous Southern dominance, the North produced many influential figures in Korean history.
 After 1945, North Korea's Soviet-influenced state policy of atheism as a major facet of Juche caused most Christians to flee to South Korea in pursuit of religious freedom.